odesai840/ToonTanks/README.txt

 player-controlled tank and AI-controlled enemy turrets.
 The player has 2 lives and must destroy all enemy turrets to win.
 Visual effects and sound are also featured in this project and provide a smoother experience.

+Controls: WASD for movement, Left Mouse Click to shoot